 Anahita Monfared (they/she/he) is an Iranian and (gender)/queer actor, writer and spoken word poet with multidisciplinary curiosities based on the unceded lands of the Musqueam, Squamish and Tsleil-Waututh First Nations colonially known as Vancouver.
 A mental health and consent advocate, their work explores and centers intersectional feminism, MAD Pride, gender fuckery and sexual liberation.
 They are currently studying Theater and Psychology at New York University.

 Anahita is co-writing Beyond Consent with Angelic Goldsky, which will be published by Thornapple Press in 2024.

 JoEllen’s first book, The Monster Under the Bed: Sex, Depression, and the Conversations We Aren’t Having, was published by Thorntree Press in March 2020.
-Her second, In It Together: Navigating Depression with Partners, Friends, and Family, will be released in March 2023.
+Her second, In It Together: Navigating Depression with Partners, Friends, and Family, was released in March 2023.